nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Notes:
 * Adds tag to the person at the specified `INDEX`.
-* Only one tag can be added at a time
+* Only one tag can be added at a time.
+* Duplicate tags (same tagname and priority level) cannot be added

 ------------------------------------------------------------------------------------
 ### Listing all persons : `list`